-Artistic Advisor to John F. Kennedy Center for the Performing Arts
+Artistic Advisor, John F. Kennedy Center for the Performing Arts

-Renée Fleming sings on the stages of the world’s greatest opera houses and concert halls, earning four Grammy® awards and the U.S. National Medal of Arts, as well as international recognition including the Fulbright Lifetime Achievement Medal, Germany’s Cross of the Order of Merit, Sweden’s Polar Music Prize, and France’s Chevalier de la Légion d’Honneur.
-Known for her performances at occasions from the Nobel Peace Prize ceremony to the Diamond Jubilee for HM Queen Elizabeth II at Buckingham Palace, Fleming is the only classical artist ever to sing the U.S. National Anthem at the Super Bowl.
+Renée Fleming is one of the most lauded singers of our time, performing on the stages of the world’s greatest opera houses and concert halls.
+Honored with four GRAMMY® awards and the U.S. National Medal of Arts, Renée has sung for momentous occasions from the Nobel Peace Prize ceremony to the Diamond Jubilee Concert for Queen Elizabeth II at Buckingham Palace.
+In 2014, she brought her voice to vast new audience as the first classical artist ever to sing The Star-Spangled Banner at the Super Bowl.

 In May, Renée launched “Music and Mind LIVE,” a weekly web series exploring the intersection of music and arts with human health and the brain.
 In 19 episodes, the show amassed more than 650,000 views, from 70 countries.
 Renée was inspired to launch the series by the Sound Health initiative she leads as Artistic Advisor to the John F. Kennedy Center for the Performing Arts, in partnership with the U.S. National Institutes of Health and the National Endowment for the Arts (NEA).
 She has given presentations with scientists and practitioners on the connection of arts and health around the world.